“All models are wrong, but some are useful.” – George Box

 - If the decision is complex

-- If the cost of reversing or backing out of the choice are high
+- If the cost of changing our mind or backing out are high

 - If we get lots of conflicting information, and the scale tips back and forth